FREE ARTICLES & WHITE

 order should be completely processed before the material is released

 for use.
-This is best practice simply because release of the
+This is best practice simply because using the material

-material first will make the material disposition process a quick
+first will make the material disposition process a quick way

-way to make a design change.
-The change order may never happen
+to make a design change.
+The change order may never happen or

-or when it happens, the configuration allowed may be different
+when it happens, the configuration allowed may be different than

 may be lost to posterity.
 Thus, the future troubleshooting of